BumbleBebis/di-workshop-01-intro-to-p5/README.md

 **What does createCanvas do?**

+It creates a square or rectangle.

 **What happens if you change the numbers?**

+The size of the canvas will change.

 **What numbers are allowed/what numbers have an effect?**

+Numbers without decimals are allowed

 **What happens if you add/remove a number?**

+When i add a number nothing happens, when i remove a number th canvas disappears.

 **Can you guess what the `function setup() {` part does?
 What happens if you change the name of setup?**